AR(1) Inference

 Sea-Level Rise Example

-Figure 3: Global mean sea level and temperature data for Problem 1.
+Figure 7: Global mean sea level and temperature data.

 SLR Autocorrelation